HISTORIC WOOLSEY CHURCH

 According to Preservationist Ryan Arvay, "The Historic Woolsey Baptist Church is an excellent example of a 19th-century rural church in Georgia.
 Though the building has obviously been altered over time, those additions and changes are largely reversible.
 Though new hardwood floors cover the original; though drywall covers the old tongue & groove walls; and though a drop ceiling obscures the original bead board - these elements can all be removed with little to no impact to the historic structure.
 We are fortunate that these elements survive but have simply been covered up.
 The same is true on the exterior of the church, where vinyl siding has simply covered up old wood siding.
 In many cases the vinyl actually protects the exterior wood."

-Our initial project includes the restoration, rehabilitation, and preservation of the Historic Woolsey Church bringing it back into community service.
+Our initial project includes the restoration, rehabilitation, and preservation of the Historic Woolsey Church and Annex bringing both back into community service.
 The deteriorating structure is in the town center, and its restoration will contribute to the community's beautification.
 As we continue to unearth more historic photos and documents, the restoration of the church may change.
 A recently discovered photo shows the original steeple in the background behind the stores in Woolsey (from the Bobby Jackson Collection courtesy of Mort Sams).

 Location Address: